ertugrulgaripardic/Spring-Boot-Rest-Api-MySql/README.md

 ## Features

 - Spring Boot frameworks
-- MySQL database integration tools2
+- MySQL database integration tools
 - Spring security tte

 Before running this project, ensure you have the following